sarachour/arco-compiler/README.md

 =====
 make sure you have the following packages installed

-   mercurial ocaml ocaml-camlp4 ocaml-extlib gcc-4.8 g++-4.8 opam
+   mercurial ocaml ocaml-camlp4 gcc-4.8 g++-4.8 opam

 make sure you have the following installed: